RedisLabs/redis-lua-debugger/README.md

 DISCLAIMER
 ----------
-This script is highly experimental - use at your own risk!
+This script is highly experimental - use at your own risk! (and never in production ;))